 For that first date, he says, “It changed the entire format.”
 And with few options for fancy meals and costly activities, “It's also a lot less expensive.”

-Throughout the arc of the pandemic and quarantine, dating has evolved.
-At first, it was put on hold by many older adults who worried about their health and virus exposure, but as COVID-19 has lingered people are eager to connect.
-However, many are still navigating that first in-person contact, how to get beyond video chatting and how to safely move ahead with sexual activity.
+Throughout the arc of the pandemic, quarantine and initial vaccine rollout, dating has evolved.
+At first, it was put on hold by many older adults who worried about their health and virus exposure, but as COVID-19 lingered people got creative in finding ways to connect.
+Even as older daters await the coronavirus vaccine, they’re still navigating how to find romantic partners, get beyond video chatting and how to how to safely move ahead with sexual activity.

 Communication is the key